lumi-a/masters-thesis/thesis.typ

   caption: [A response to the prompt in @example-prompt.
 The responding LLM was `gpt-4.1-nano` with a temperature-parameter of $1.2$.], ) <example-response>

+We used FunSearch to find "bad" instances for the four problems listed above.
+After FunSearch concluded, we manually searched through its output for promising code, manually tuned that code (e.g. by removing redundant items or making the instance more symmetrical, see #TODO[insert references to later tuning-figures])

-// TODO: Describe more the tuning of the instances
+#TODO[Describe the tuning of the instances more]

 = Results
 == Bin-Packing